Snowbelt: Location

 In the United States, snowbelts are located southeast of Lake Erie from Cleveland, Ohio, to Buffalo, New York, and south of Lake Ontario stretching roughly from Rochester, New York, over Syracuse, New York, to Utica, New York, and northward to Watertown, New York.
 Other snowbelts are located on the eastern shore of Lake Michigan from Gary, Indiana, northward through Western Michigan and Northern Michigan to the Straits of Mackinac, and on the eastern and southern shores of Lake Superior from northwest Wisconsin through the northern half of the Upper Peninsula of Michigan.

 Portions of the snowbelt are located in Ontario, Canada, which includes the eastern shore of Lake Superior from Sault Ste.
 Marie northward to Wawa, as well as the eastern and southern shores of Lake Huron and Georgian Bay from Parry Sound to London.
 During the winter, north-westerly winds cause frequent road closures, with Highway 21 on the Lake Huron coast and Highway 26 south of Georgian Bay as far east as Barrie, Ontario, being strongly affected.
 The Niagara Peninsula and the north-eastern shores of Lake Ontario are especially hard-hit by heavy snowfall when south-western winds are predominant.

-Lake Erie is the second smallest of the five Great Lakes and shallowest.
+Lake Erie is the shallowest and second smallest of the five Great Lakes.
 It can completely freeze over during winter.
 Once frozen, lake-effect snow over land to the east and south of Lake Erie is temporarily alleviated.
 This does not end the possibility of a damaging winter storm.
 The Great Lakes Blizzard of 1977 that struck metropolitan Buffalo was a direct result of powder snow blown by high winds off Lake Erie, which had frozen earlier than normal.
 There was, for the region, no significant snowfall during the duration of the blizzard.

 The southern and southeastern sides of the Great Salt Lake in Utah receive significant lake-effect snow.
 Since the Great Salt Lake never freezes, the lake effect can influence the weather along the Wasatch Front year-round.
-The lake effect largely contributes to the 55–80 inches (140–203 cm) annual snowfall amounts recorded south and east of the lake, and an average snowfall reaching 500 inches (13 m) in the Wasatch Range.
+The lake effect largely contributes to the 55 to 80 in annual snowfall amounts recorded south and east of the lake, and an average snowfall reaching 500 in in the Wasatch Range.
 The snow, which is often very light and dry because of the semiarid climate, is referred to as the "Greatest Snow on Earth" in the mountains.
 Lake-effect snow contributes to roughly six to eight snowfalls per year in Salt Lake City, with about 10% of the city's precipitation being contributed by the phenomenon.